ibm-cloud-assets/rovs-tutorial/docs/01-vm-management.md

 Furthermore, a VM connected to the SDN can be accessed externally using a Route, or Service with type load balancer, or even have a Network Attachment Definition configured to allow direct access to external networks, a concept we will explore in more depth later.

-Learn more about Openshift Virtualization Networking run through the Networking tutorial in this github
+To learn more about Openshift Virtualization Networking run through the Networking tutorial in this github

 ## Controlling Virtual Machine State